 Dr. Nikos Nikolaou, Project Manager

 The contents of this publication do not necessarily reflect the opinion of the European Union.
 The article reflects only the author's view and the sole responsibility of this publication lies with the author.
-The Research Executive Agency (REA) is not responsible for any use that may be made of the information contained therein.
+The Electronic Component Systems for European Leadership Joint Undertaking (JU) is not responsible for any use that may be made of the information contained therein.